ganmoting/EMG-SLTM-python/README.md

 ## Contribution

-Feel free to submit issues and pull requests.
+Feel free to submit issues and pull requests.telephone：+86 13389947952